GiuliaLanzillotta/My-ML-exercises/README.md

-# (Maybe interesting) exercises
+# Exercises :)
-I'll group here some (maybe interesting) exercises on machine learning-related problems.
+This repo gathers various exercises on ML problems.
+Some of them are still active projects, others are completed.

 ## Collaborative filtering exercise